mvz/ghtml2pdf/README.md

 On Debian and Ubuntu, this can be accomplished by installing the packages `gir1.2-gtk3.0`, `gir1.2-webkit2-3.0`, `at-spi2-core` and `avahi-daemon`.

-To run the tests, you should additionally install `libgirepository1.0-dev` and `gobject-introspection`.
-This should be enough to get `rake test` working.

 ## Usage

 The intended usage will be something like: